These resources are intended for the Faculty and Staff of the UBC Department of Psychiatry.

 - An employee must have a current appointment to be eligible to submit hours for payment.

-- The employee must complete the payroll timeheet by the deadline for that pay period as indicated on the form, and submit it to Amity Chiang , cc to supervisor.
+- The employee must complete the payroll timesheet by the deadline for that pay period as indicated on the form, and submit it to Bree Wilson AND cc the supervisor in the email.

 - When completing the timesheet, please ensure that you have completed the following fields: supervisor’s name, submission period, number of hours worked each day and total hours.